Environmental Permits including mobile plant

 Respraying of road vehicles permit

-The spraying of road vehicles or part of them, carried out as part of vehicle repair, conservation or decoration outside of manufacturing installations is subject to Local Authority control with regards to emissions to air.
+The spraying of road vehicles or part of them, carried out as part of vehicle repair, conservation or decoration outside of manufacturing installations is subject to Local Authority control in regard to emissions to air.

 Variations to Environmental Permits